|

 Zebra

-to the horse family.
-They prefer to stay in herds often
+horse family.
+They prefer to stay in herds often mixing with wildebeest,

-so they must quickly get to their feet after they are
+by many predators so they must quickly get to their feet after

 to each zebra.